Addressing geometrical perturbations by applying generalized polynomial chaos to virtual density in continuous energy Monte-Carlo power iteration: Theoretical background

 The uncertain stationary Boltzmann equation driving the motion of neutrons in an uncertain medium is defined for a vector $(\mathbf{r}, \mathbf{\Omega}, E, \mathbf{X})$ in an extended phase space ${\cal P} = \mathbb{R}^6 \times V$, where $V$ is the product space over which the uncertain parameters take their values, i.e. $\mathbf{X}$ is the vector of uncertain parameters.
 Note that throughout this paper, we use bold font for vectors.
 The Boltzmann equation for a critical system with angular neutron flux $\phi(\mathbf{r}, \mathbf{\Omega}, E, \mathbf{X})$ reads

 We define the net loss operator (the dependency of $\phi$ is left implicit for conciseness)

 and the fission operator

 In these definitions, the notations are standard, and fission is assumed isotropic in direction.
-The only difference with the "deterministic" Boltzmann equation (i.e. when parameters are deterministic, regardless of how the equation is solved) is the addition of the $\mathbf{X}$ dependency.
-Note that in this case, we assume that only cross sections can be uncertain.
-While slightly less general, we do no need more than that for our purpose, which is to apply this framework to virtual density theory.
-In addition, we chose to fully treat $\mathbf{X}$ as an additional coordinate, hence its appearance in the operators.
-However, because it does not correspond to any physical interaction, the "dynamics" followed by $\mathbf{X}$ are not immediately obvious, as discussed below.
+The only difference with the ``deterministic" Boltzmann equation (i.e. when parameters are deterministic, regardless of how the equation is solved) is the addition of the $\mathbf{X}$ dependency.
+Note that in this case, we assume that only cross-sections can be uncertain.
+While slightly less general, we do not need more than that for our purpose, which is to apply this framework to virtual density theory.
 Eq.\eqref{eq:non_norm_stationary} can be transformed in an eigenvalue problem whose fundamental eigenpair follows

-$k_\text{eff}$ is often denoted multiplication factor and gives the expected ratio of neutron production over neutron losses.
+$k_\text{eff}(\bm{X})$ is often denoted multiplication factor and gives the expected ratio of neutron production over neutron losses, in this case parametrized by a specific realization of $\bm{X}$.
 This essentially amounts to normalizing the amount of fission neutrons by the multiplication factor, so that existence of a stationary solution is ensured.
-Technically, this eigenpair describes the stationary state on ${\cal P}$, which includes the space of uncertain parameters $V$.
-This eigenpair is therefore different from the eigenpair of the deterministic problem (defined on $\mathbb{R}^6$ only).

 Eq.\eqref{eq:eigen_eq} can be solved using Monte Carlo power iteration